 To an outsider, sugar cookies seem so simple.
 Ha.
 We know better.
 You may have to experiment and tweak your ingredients, measurements, and techniques to find the perfect cookie for you.
 Everyone’s oven is different, just like everyone’s palate isn’t uniform either.

-Check out some of our sugar cookie recipes:
+Check out some of our sugar cookie recipes to see how they can vary.

 The cookie queen has spoken on this topic, of course.
 She uses part powdered sugar and part granulated sugar, and the egg yolks only.
 Get our Dorie Greenspan’s Sablés recipe.